Approx. 2 years, 5 months old

 - If you already have companion animals, it is very important that you consider them, and how they will adapt to a new arrival, when thinking of adding another animal to your family.

-5. Will a companion animal fit into your lifestyle?
+5. Will a pet fit into your lifestyle?

 - All companion animals need human company and if you don’t spend enough time with them this can make them unhappy and seriously affect their quality of life.